msu-cmse-courses/cmse401-S21-student/Announcements.md

 Hey Everyone,

 I am really sorry that I forgot to post the pre-class assignments on Friday after class.
 I was so focused on getting your grades done over the weekend I completely forgot that you did not have your assignments.
+They are posted now and I will work hard to make sure this does not happen again in the future.

-They are posted now.
-I realize they are late by me so I will not count any late grades for the pre-class for Monday.
+I realize it is late on a Sunday so I will allow late submissions of Monday's pre-class assignment.
 Please get it done when you can and fill out the survey.
-Let me know if this has caused any problems and I can find ways to help.
+Let me know if me being late has caused any other problems for you and we can try to find ways to help.
 Take care,

 - Dirk